zalando/zalando-howto-open-source/README.md

 **Versioning**

 All project artifacts should be [versioned semantically](http://semver.org/).
 Tag all versions in GitHub with the exact version name (like ‘0.1.0’, i.e. do not prefix tags with “v.” or similar).
 For a better user experience, use the GitHub “release notes” feature to add notes whenever you change something in the new version.

-**Documentation**

-Markdown is the simplest and most easily understood syntax, which is why it’s so common on GitHub; we recommend using it for all your documentation.
-However, we realize that there are exceptions: PyPi, for example, uses reStructuredText, and the Python community in general doesn’t use Markdown.
-If Markdown isn’t practical, then we recommend using only one markup format in your project.
-The format you choose should be [GitHub-supported](https://github.com/github/markup#markups).

-Documentation should mainly cover all technical details and configuration options, and must include a README.md file with the following:
- - a small description of what the project is and does
- - where to find additional and more advanced documentation (optional)
- - a usage description or configuration
- - directions on how to build, test, package and release the project
- - a ‘LICENSE’ file

-*Some tips*
-- State at the beginning what the project does and what problem(s) it solves.
-- Keep your docs short and sweet.
-- Break up text often.
-- Think about SEO.
-- Create a TODO list and update it based on issues and desired features; add level-of-difficulty cues to onboard contributors at the suggested levels of skill.
-- If you need to include more content than the average README does, provide the link to your more detailed documentation.

 http://zalando.github.io/, aka "CatWatch"
 ------------------------------------------------------------